-\ The time required would vary depending on the size and complexity of a project.
+The time required would vary depending on the size and complexity of a project.

 The procedure presented in the attached flowchart and described below should be followed when making a request.
 Numerous steps contained in this procedure can also be completed with several software applications that the PAGD currently uses or has under development.
-The following procedure was written to provide the design engineer with adequate information to complete a SWM boring request without specific knowledge or access to computer software applications, but with the consideration that these tools were available.
+The following procedure was written to provide the design engineer with adequate information to complete an SWM boring request without specific knowledge or access to computer software applications, but with the consideration that these tools were available.

 Certain steps in the request process and other processes overlap.
-It is important to consider that although these processes are broken out and written in separate sections, they are a part of an overall process to provide logically and technically requests.
-The procedure described below is conducted after receiving a request (memo or e-mail request) from a customer.
+It is important to consider that although these processes are broken out and written in separate sections, they are a part of an overall process to provide logical and technical requests.
+The procedure described below is conducted after receiving a request (memo or e-mail request) from a customer project manager (PM).
 The following procedures are general guidelines to be followed by the PAGD Engineer.
 They may be adjusted, based on engineering judgment and discussion with the PAGD TL and the PAGD ADC-Design.

-Follow the steps below to complete a SWM boring Request:
+Follow the steps in Section 3.06.04 Geotechnical Investigation Scoping Procedure and the additional steps below to complete an SWM boring Request: